olgeni/elib_gd/README.md

 Todo
 ====

+- Move time consuming code outside the output function (from erlang-questions)

 - Use NIFs (back then we didn't have NIFs, only 0s and 1s).

 - Add some much needed documentation.